emericg/OpenSubtitlesDownload/README.md

 - Use a GNOME/GTK or KDE/Qt GUI depending on your favorite desktop environment
 - Or just use the CLI!
 Great for automation, and it works on Linux, macOS and Windows
 - Query subtitles in more than 60 different languages for documentaries, movies, TV shows and more...
 - Query subtitles in multiple languages at once
 - Query subtitles for multiple video files and folders at once
 - Detect valid video files (using mime types and file extensions)
 - Detect correct video titles by computing unique movie hash sums in order to download the right subtitles for the right file!
 - If the video detection fails, a backup search using filename will be performed
-- Download subtitles automatically if only one is available, choose the one you want otherwise.
+- Download subtitles automatically if only one is available, choose the one you want otherwise
 - Rename downloaded subtitles to match source video file.
 Possibility to append a language code to the file name (ex: movie_en.srt).

 Requirements